owlboy/greatpug-public/README.md

 ### Change Log
 #### 04/27/19 (103.6 mb)
-* Updated Pickup Respawners to be more consistent
+* Fixed inconsistent and broken Pickup Respawners
 * Fixed the Pillows in The Roost
 * Fixed UV1 on meshes above main bar